 Deal management is full of paperwork that requires a considerable amount of manual data entry.
 Luckily, it’s possible to automate at least a portion of deal-related activities, like logging and recording calls, scheduling meetings, e-signing contracts, registering emails, updating records, drafting proposals and quotes, and more.

 Prices, discounts, and special offers are updated all the time.
 If sales reps have to force updates manually for hundreds of items, it means lower accuracy and delays.
-Automation helps change prices almost instantly, with minimal error risks.
+Sales automation helps change prices almost instantly, with minimal error risks.
 What’s more, it provides field workers, who don’t have time to consult different sources, with the freshest information and carefully calculated prices for any product configuration.

 Sales managers often have to deal with a time-consuming task of reviewing calls of their colleagues, while those have to choose between carefully re-listening to their calls or jumping to the next call.

-Intelligent automation tools powered by automatic speech recognition and natural language processing can log, record, and transcribe calls to provide insights based on mentions of competitors, products, keywords, and prices.
+Intelligent sales automation software powered by automatic speech recognition and natural language processing can log, record, and transcribe calls to provide insights based on mentions of competitors, products, keywords, and prices.
 As a result, instead of listening to the entire call, it’s possible to review the highlights, evaluate how sales reps handle various situations, and identify spots they need to work on.

 Customer journeys don’t end with a closed deal but often require after-sales assistance.
 This can also be streamlined.
 For example, product activation and license upgrades can be fully automated.
 Common customer requests can be addressed with automated answers and instructions, with every operation verified and corresponding updates registered in the system.